The quiet restlessness of people who want more from life

 Do you constantly find yourself going against the grain?

-I’m talking about questioning the status quo, challenging assumptions, and coming up with solutions no one else has considered.
+Questioning the status quo, challenging assumptions, and coming up with solutions no one else has considered?

-Well, if you’re constantly bursting with newfangled ideas, it’s a sign that you’re meant for something bigger.
+Well, if you’re constantly bursting with ideas, it’s a sign that you’re built for something bigger.

-In fact, when it comes to problem-solving, a little forward (and creative) thinking goes a long way, and you have no qualms trusting your gut
+When it comes to problem-solving, a little forward and creative thinking goes a long way, and you have no qualms trusting your instincts.

 Even if it’s far from the norm.

-Just imagine if any of the great scientists, artists, inventors, and innovators of yesteryear felt things were simply “fine the way they were”, no progress would be made!
+Just think: if the great scientists, artists, inventors, and innovators of the past had decided things were simply fine the way they were, no progress would have been made.

 6) You have a beginner’s mind